Lifetime Value Report Walkthrough

 1

 Comparing important figures such as CAC and R-% across cohorts can help you quickly identify trends in your business.
-In the example above, we see that repurchasing percentages are steadily dropping despite significant increases in customer acquisition costs.
-Both of these trends would certainly raise some flags and instigate further analysis!
+In the example above, we see that repurchasing percentages are steadily dropping, this trend would certainly raise some flags and instigate further analysis!

 2